Ukraine’s Use of Starlink Satellite Systems on All Fronts: Insights from Spy Chief & Controversy in Crimea

 Ukraine is using Elon Musk’s Starlink satellite systems on all fronts, according to comments made by the head of the Main Intelligence Directorate of Ukraine (GUR), Kyrylo Budanov, as reported by Interfax Ukraine.

 “They have proven themselves on the front line.
-You can say what you want about them [los sistemas Starlink] They are good or bad, but facts are facts.
+You can say what you want regarding them [los sistemas Starlink] They are good or bad, but facts are facts.
 Absolutely all front lines are using them,” Budanov said Saturday, speaking at the annual European conference in Yalta organized by the Victor Pinchuk Foundation.

 The Ukrainian spy chief also valued Starlink’s role in the war positively.